CurryYuan/View2Cap/README.md

   - Introduce a 2D token for each object, with 2D representations extracted from multi-view images using [DINOv2](https://github.com/facebookresearch/dinov2).

-  - Enable processing of 2D ego-centric video using a tracking-based detector when 3D input is unavailable.
+  - Enable processing of 2D video using a tracking-based detector when 3D input is unavailable.

   </details>